-Nicole McArthur, RLC Parent

 Similarly, in Grade 10 science, students are required to build an understanding of concepts in biology, chemistry, earth and space science, and physics, and how they relate to technology, society, and the environment.
 At RLC, the 56-acre campus includes a range of biomes, becoming what is essentially an expansive, immersive laboratory.
 Within it, students do everything from identifying species of wildlife, to examining Newton’s laws of motion as demonstrated in the motion of canoes on the water.

-In grades 9 and 10 there are 50 minutes of literacy and numeracy instruction daily throughout both semesters, and students participate in a full afternoon of visual arts or performing arts each week.
+In grades 9 and 10 there are 50 minutes of literacy and numeracy instruction daily throughout both semesters.

 Post-secondary counselling begins in Grade 9 with one-on-one meetings with our guidance counsellor.
 At this point, the goal of academic counselling is chiefly investigative: to help students find outlets for their interests while trying new things and experiencing new areas of the curriculum.
 This allows them an opportunity to begin to define and refine their academic goals—finding what they gravitate toward as well as what they don’t—and to begin to build a plan toward post-secondary studies.
 This is a time for students to gain a better sense of who they are as learners, to identify the skills they have as well as those they wish to develop, and explore ways of deploying them in real-world settings.

 In Grades 11 and 12, the academic program becomes more self-directed, with advisors and mentors nurturing students’ interests while also relating them back to the core curricular outcomes.
-Daily morning tutorials offer consistent instruction and discussion.
 Elongated blocks each afternoon offer time to focus, allowing students to explore their learning through experimentation and personal experience.